Sankofa Justice Initiative

 At ACCEC, we recognize and value the vast knowledge and diverse perspectives of African Indigenous peoples, and all people of African descent.
 It is important we honour and incorporate each other’s teachings and knowledge systems as a pan-African approach to foster healing, unity and solidarity.

-The Sankofa Justice Initiative program offers four vital initiatives:
+The Sankofa Justice Initiative program is comprised of four vital initiatives:

-- IRCA: Provide the courts with background factors that may have contributed to the individual’s involvement in the criminal justice system.
+- IRCA: Impact of Race and Culture Assessments provide the courts with background factors that may have contributed to the individual’s involvement in the criminal justice system.
 The objective is to contextualize the experiences of people of African descent and establish the significant impact of anti-Black racism.
 These reports are written by a trained, certified assessor of African descent.

 - Education/Awareness: ACCEC’s comprehensive curriculum offers specialized training on issues such as the impact of refugees and displacement, colonization and enslavement, mental health, poverty, adverse childhood trauma, and the effects of prolonged historical and present-day racism.
 Educational programs focus on the impact of race and culture, training professionals in public services on the unique challenges faced by people of African descent from an Afrocentric worldview.